Invoca/ronin/README.md

 Up arrow twice to run the server again.

 # Connections in iex
+These are the commands to start iex and join the cluster for each of the servers.
+Pick the command for the server you are on.
 ```
 iex --name "olaf@10.170.52.171" --cookie milano --erl "-config sys.config" -S mix
 iex --name "erik@10.170.118.186" --cookie milano --erl "-config sys.config" -S mix